 To use the LOB Target

-Right-click anywhere on the BizTalk Service project design surface, select Properties and update the BizTalk Service URL property to include your BizTalk Services name.
-This is the name that you provided in Azure Management Portal while provisioning the BizTalk Services.
+Right-click anywhere on the BizTalk Service project design area, select Properties, and update the BizTalk Service URL property to include your BizTalk Services name.
+This is the name that you entered in Azure Management Portal when creating the BizTalk Services.

 Right-click the relay endpoint in Server Explorer and select Properties.

-In the Properties grid, click the ellipsis (…) against the Runtime Security property.
+In the Properties grid, select the ellipsis (…) next to the Runtime Security property.

-In the Edit Security dialog box, select the security method you want to use and specify the relevant values.
+In the Edit Security dialog box, select the security method you want to use, and enter their values.

-Drag and drop the LOB Target onto the design surface.
+Drag and drop the LOB Target onto the design area.
 Note the Entity Name property of the LOB Target.
 The default value of the property is Relay-Path_target-sub-path.

-Open the .config file for the LOB target, which typically has the naming convention as RelayPath_target-sub-path.config.
-Specify the Service Bus issuer name and issuer secret, as shown below:
+Open the .config file for the LOB target, which typically has the RelayPath_target-sub-path.config naming convention.
+Enter the Service Bus issuer name and issuer secret, as shown: